flodebarre/SocEvolSubdivPop/docs/readme.md

  -  `htg-island_onestepWF.c` [(click here to download)](https://github.com/flodebarre/SocEvolSubdivPop/raw/master/Programs/C/htg-island_onestepWF.c)

 ## Submission file
-The simulations were run on the Migale cluster http://migale.jouy.inra.fr, which has a `qsub` type queuing system.
+The simulations were run on the Migale cluster <http://migale.jouy.inra.fr>, which has a `qsub` type queuing system.

 To execute the scripts:

  -  Upload the entire C/ folder to the cluster,
- -  Update the value of THEPATH in the two submit_*.sh files, so that the path matches the path to the scripts in your system.
+ -  Update the value of THEPATH in the `submit_*.sh` file, so that the path matches the path to the scripts in your system.
 Type
 ```
     ./submit_all.sh